Long Term Care, Retirement Home and Congregate Living Health Standards

 Preventing infections

-Residents in long-term care are more likely to get an infection because they have:
+Residents in long term care, retirement home and congregate living settings are more likely to get an infection because they may:

 • Live in close quarters